 Why would I try this when I’ve been doing just fine without it all these years?”

-Ed-tech experts offer a five-step process to do just that:7
+Ed-tech experts offer a five-step process to do just that:

-Administrators, educators, students, and the research agree.
-Interactive whiteboards bring learning to life and improve student success.
+Administrators, educators, students, and research agree: Interactive whiteboards bring learning to life and improve student success.
 Options for using IWBs in the classroom are as unlimited as the imagination.
 Choices in interactive whiteboard technology are a bit more limited.
 Until recently, projector-based systems were the only IWB tech.

 In 2011, large-format interactive flat panel (IFP) displays became a new alternative.
 Benefits of these flat screen TV-like displays are many.
 For one, teachers gain more features for developing and delivering high-impact lessons.
 IT staff enjoy reduced maintenance.
 With a lower overall total cost of ownership (TCO), IFPs are a favorite among administrators.